Chainsaw Ripping Chain

 We also offer the 3/8 .050 in the “Oregon” style (with this style the cutting edge angle is the major difference).
 Very easy to sharpen..

-NOTE: The Oregon style ripping chain and the 3/8lp (low profile) ‘Granberg Style’ are only available in 050 gauge (gauge is the thickness of the groove in your bar that the chain travels in…050 means it’s 50 thousanths wide).
+NOTE: The Oregon style of chainsaw ripping chain and the 3/8lp (low profile) ‘Granberg Style’ are only available in 050 gauge (gauge is the thickness of the groove in your bar that the chain travels in…050 means it’s 50 thousanths wide).